danbev/learning-ai/notes/ggml-gallocr-reserve.md

 This feels somewhat misleading as the graph has not changed and perhaps this should only be printed if galloc->n_nodes is not zero.

-And the above is clause will be entered and the following will be printed:
+And the above if clause will be entered and the following will be printed:
 ```console
 ggml_gallocr_alloc_graph: reallocating buffers automatically
 ```